 Sample donor survey questions

-Asking the right questions can help you get the donor information you need.
-Read on to find out what questions you need to be asking in your donor surveys:
+Asking the right survey questions can help you get the donor information you need.
+Read on to find out what questions you need to be asking in your donor surveys to engage donors:

 Question 01: Why are you donating to us?